Tea Time, Arabic Style!

 The delicate glasses are beautiful without the tea, but try this staple of Moroccan hospitality for a refreshing taste of mint.

-It is served to guests, and it is impolite to refuse the offering of this refreshing tea.
+Tea is served to guests, and it is impolite to refuse the offering of this refreshing drink.

 -from recipe contributor ‘Sackville’